actuallyrizzn/puppet-engine/docs/rotating-prompts.md

 The rotating prompt system is implemented in several files:

-- `src/core/types.js` - Added `rotatingSystemPrompts` property to the Agent class
+- `src/core/models.py` - Added `rotating_system_prompts` property to the Agent class
-- `src/agents/agent-manager.js` - Updated to load rotating prompts from configuration
+- `src/agents/agent_manager.py` - Updated to load rotating prompts from configuration
-- `src/llm/openai-provider.js` - Added logic to select a random prompt for each generation
+- `src/llm/openai_provider.py` - Added logic to select a random prompt for each generation
-- `src/llm/tweet-variety-helpers.js` - Added logging helper for prompt selection
+- `src/llm/tweet_variety_helpers.py` - Added logging helper for prompt selection

 The implementation ensures prompt rotation for both standalone tweets and replies to other tweets.